Skip to main content

 5. Log access is challenging

 If it is difficult to track who has accessed the premises or if there are signs of unauthorized access, it may be time for an upgrade.
-The newest commercial keyless access systems offer real-time logging capabilities, which make it easy to audit who has accessed the building and when they entered.
+The newest systems offer real-time logging capabilities, which make it easy to audit who has accessed the building and when they entered.
 They also enable remote access logs, so security operators can view access activity and respond to incidents from anywhere.

 6. Incompatible with required integrations

-In some cases, the keyless entry office system may need to integrate with other security systems, such as video cameras, alarm systems and visitor management programs.
+In some cases, the system may need to integrate with other security systems, such as video cameras, alarm systems and visitor management programs.
 If the current system cannot seamlessly integrate with your other software, hardware and business tools, it may be time to consider investing in a new system to facilitate these integrations.

 7. Lack of remote access and control